lawrennd/old_talks/_neurips/includes/impact-of-papers-seven-years-on.md

 \code{joindf = nipsy.join_decisions_citations(decisions, citations)}

-\notes{## Correlation of Quality Scores and Citation
+\notes{\subsubsection{Correlation of Quality Scores and Citation}}

-Our first study will be to check the correlation between quality scores of papers and how many times that the papers have been cited in practice.
+\notes{Our first study will be to check the correlation between quality scores of papers and how many times that the papers have been cited in practice.
 In the plot below, rejected papers are given as crosses, accepted papers are given as dots.
 We include all papers, whether